setsunawb/ackit/README.md

 S
 X&#009;Y&#009;Z
 </pre>
-The values of T and S are integers and strings, respectively.
+The values of T<sub>i,j</sub>, X, Y and Z are integers, and the value of S is a string.

 1. Set the input and output structure of template.go